NO QSL VIA BUREAU *** NO QSL VIA QRZ.com *** NO QSL VIA BUREAU *** NO QSL VIA QRZ.com *** NO QSL VIA BUREAU *** NO QSL VIA QRZ.com

 cards received directly without USD = confirmed via bureau

-cards received without envelope = confirmed via bureau
+cards received without return envelope = confirmed via bureau

-PLEASE NOTE: cards for PH9HB received via bureau will NOT be processed at all!!!
+PLEASE NOTE: cards for PH9HB received via bureau or QRZ.com-log will NOT be processed at all!

-cards with missing or wrong data will not be confirmed.
+cards with missing or wrong data will not be confirmed either!

 PH9HB prefers electronic QSL via eqsl.cc or LoTW >>> saves time and trees!

-I have seven (7!) diffrent accounts @ eqsl.cc so please make sure you send your e-QSL to the correct account i.e. use the same call as used during the QSO!!
+I have eight (8) diffrent accounts @ eqsl.cc so please make sure you send your e-QSL to the correct account i.e. use the same call as used during the QSO!!

 Unfortunately Logbook of The World (LoTW) cannot be used for my air mobile QSO's!
 Because: